-The materials which make up the Minster building, the stone, timber, glass and lead are collectively known as the ‘fabric’.
-The preservation of a building started nearly 800 years ago requires constant attention.
-Unusually for Anglican churches the responsibility for repairing and maintaining the fabric of the Minster lies not with the Parochial Church Council but with the Beverley Minster Old Fund, an ancient charity established in 1579.
+The materials which make up the Minster building – the stone, timber, glass and lead – are collectively known as the ‘fabric’.
+The preservation of a building which began over 800 years ago requires constant attention.
+Unusually for an Anglican church, the responsibility for repairing and maintaining the fabric of the Minster lies not with the Parochial Church Council but with the Beverley Minster Old Fund, an ancient charity established in 1579.

 The original title of the Fund was Queen Elizabeth’s Church Endowment, when in that year the Queen granted letters patent under the great seal of England, giving ‘chauntries, lands and tenements’ for the sole purpose of repairing and maintaining the fabric of the Minster.

 This apparent act of generosity is somewhat tempered by the fact that her predecessors Henry VIII and Edward VI confiscated from the Minster very considerable assets of land and property during the Reformation.